How Does No-Fault Auto Insurance Work?

 - Your health insurance deductible

-- Expenses the exceed your health insurance coverage limits
+- Expenses that exceed your health insurance coverage limits

 - Lost income and wages (this isn’t automatically covered in all no-fault states)